Exploring Fremantle Prison

 The prison is signposted from town and is just a short walk away.

-There are several tours you can choose from each day of opening.
+There are several tours you can choose from each day.

 For more info check out the Fremantle Prison official website